Empire: Classical period

-In 221 BC, China became an empire when the State of Qin ended the chaotic Warring States period through its conquest of the other six states and proclaimed the Qin Empire (221–207 BC).
+In 221 BC, China became an empire when the State of Qin ended the chaotic Warring States period through its conquest of the other six states, starting the Qin Empire (221–207 BC).
+Its sovereign adopted the new title of Huangdi (皇帝), which is translated in English as "Emperor".
 The Qin Empire is known for the construction of the Great Wall of China and the Terracotta Army, as well as the standardization of currency, weights, measures and writing system.
-It laid the foundation for China's first golden age, the Han Empire (202 BC–AD 9, AD 25–220).
+It laid the foundation for China's first golden age, the Han dynasty (202 BC–AD 9, AD 25–220).
 The Han Empire expanded into Central Asia and established trade through the Silk Road.
 Confucianism was, for the first time, adopted as an official state ideology.
-During the reign of the Emperor Wu of Han, the Xiongnu were pacified.
-By this time, only four empires stretched between the Pacific and the Atlantic: the Han Empire of China, the Kushan Empire, the Parthian Empire of Persia, and the Roman Empire.
+During the reign of the Emperor Wu of Han (156–87 BC), the Xiongnu were pacified.
+In the first two centuries of the Common Era, only four empires stretched between the Pacific and the Atlantic: the Han Empire of China, the Kushan Empire, the Parthian Empire of Persia, and the Roman Empire.
 The collapse of the Han Empire in AD 220 saw China fragmented into the Three Kingdoms, only to be unified once again by the Jin Empire (AD 266–420).
 The relative weakness of the Jin Empire plunged China into political disunity that would last from AD 304 to AD 589 when the Sui Empire (AD 581–618) reunited China.

-The Romans were the first people to invent and embody the concept of empire in their two mandates: to wage war and to make and execute laws.
+The Romans were the first people to invent and embody the concept of "empire" in their two mandates: to wage war and to make and execute laws.
 They were the most extensive Western empire until the early modern period, and left a lasting impact on European society.
 Many languages, cultural values, religious institutions, political divisions, urban centers, and legal systems can trace their origins to the Roman Empire.
 The Roman Empire governed and rested on exploitative actions.
 They took slaves and money from the peripheries to support the imperial center.
 However, the absolute reliance on conquered peoples to carry out the empire's fortune, sustain wealth, and fight wars would ultimately lead to the collapse of the Roman Empire.
-The Romans were strong believers in what they called their "civilizing mission".
+The Romans were strong believers in what a later imperial age called their "civilizing mission".
 This term was legitimized and justified by writers like Cicero who wrote that only under Roman rule could the world flourish and prosper.
 This ideology, that was envisioned to bring a new world order, was eventually spread across the Mediterranean world and beyond.
 People started to build houses like Romans, eat the same food, wear the same clothes and engage in the same games.
 Even rights of citizenship and authority to rule were granted to people not born within Roman territory.